liorbashan/amp-validation-service/README.md

 # amp-validation-service

-amp-validation-service is a service for validating HTML strings based on routing-controllers + express and amphtml-validator.
+amp-validation-service is a service for validating HTML strings based on routing-controllers + express and amphtml-validator using Typescript.

 ## Installation